themadprofessor/rash/Readme.md

 * Keccak (truncated to 224, 256, 384 and 512)

 ## Usage
-The Keccak and Shake algorithms are accessed with the sha3 subcommand.
+The Keccak algorithm is accessed with the sha3 subcommand.

     USAGE:
         rash [FILE] <SUBCOMMAND>